Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-06-Hello_world!.md

 ---
 layout: post
+title: Hello World!
 ---

 I've started a long journey!

 I will try to change my imperative developer mind.
 I've been developing in Java for about 5 years and I think I need to enrich my experience.
-I want to learn functional programming in Scala and related technologies (Akka, Spark, etc.).
+I want to explore the asynchronous programming world.
+I'll started form Java environment (Netty, Spring Web Flux and etc.), but my common goal - finding problems for the concept.
 This blog will describe my path, interesting features, methods and solutions.